-The paper is organized as follow: Sect.
+The paper is organized as follows: Sect.
 2 describes the context and goals of the paper; Sect.
-3 describes the algorithm to extract coherently the parameters and templates maps of the foreground, the map zero levels, and presents the resulting dust model; Sect.
-4 build a self consistent CMB anisotropies map and solves for solar dipole parameters.
+3 describes the algorithm to coherently extract the parameters and template maps of the foreground emission and the map zero levels, and presents the resulting dust model; Sect.
+4 builds a self-consistent map of CMB anisotropies and solves for solar dipole parameters; and Sect.
+5 summarizes our findings and conclusions.